-The OMG DDSI-RTPS specification (formal/2019-04-03) supplies statements for implementation, but not required for compliance.
+The OMG DDSI-RTPS specification supplies statements for implementation, but not required for compliance.
 The following items should be taken into consideration when utilizing the OpenDDS RTPS functionality for transport and/or discovery.
 Section numbers of the DDSI-RTPS specification are supplied with each item for further reference.